njustbdag/MLog/README.md

 # MLog
 Log anomaly detection based on MogrifierLSTM + CNN

-Mlog uses "CUDA" to train and predict under windows.
+MLog uses "CUDA" to train and predict under windows.
 The required Python package is in requirements.txt.
 Here, we would like to thank the following works:

 logpai:https://github.com/logpai